MaximilianSchulze/metashape-scc/README.md

 Here is a short how-to:
-1. Import the script (can be omitted if the script is stored in the root folder of the program) and run it by clicking on the SCC button (#3):
+1. Import the script (can be omitted if the script is stored in the script autorun folder of the program) and run it by clicking on the SCC button (#3):

 <div align="center">